In these tough times, WTJU brings you real community and excellent music.

 We hope you’ll join us for our upcoming celebration of human connection through lovingly-curated, transcendent music – WTJU’s Rock Marathon, airing Monday April 13 through Sunday April 19.

-This labor of love is a week of interrupted rock programming — a veritable spring bouquet of rock’s proliferate bounty.
+This labor of love is a week of uninterrupted rock programming — a veritable spring bouquet of rock’s proliferate bounty.

 We’re also ecstatic about this year’s Rock Marathon t-shirt, designed by indie rock luminary Robert Scott of legendary New Zealand bands The Clean and The Bats.
 Robert’s art is also available as a poster – you can even pick up a t-shirt/poster combo for a special pledge.